AmanoTeam/Unalix/README.md

 #### Features

-- **Sync and Async**: Unalix supports both sync and async calls, fit for all usage needs.
 - **Type-hinted**: All methods are type-hinted, enabling excellent editor support.
 - **Simple**: No extra dependence is required to use this library.